 - Grade 5: most severe form of phimosis; no preputial retraction is possible.

 Infantile phimosis or phimosis that appears early in the baby (primary or physiological phimosis) is a congenital pathology that tends to resolve spontaneously over the years, with the progressive development of the child.
 About 99% of male babies are born with physiological phimosis and only 1% of adolescents aged 17 years still have phimosis.

-Chronic infections of the glans and foreskin, or specific infections such as Balanitis xerotica obliterans or lichen sclerosus, can lead to pathological phimosis in the long term.
+Chronic infections of the glans and foreskin, or specific infections such as Balanitis xerotica obliterans or lichen sclerosis, can lead to pathological phimosis in the long term.

-Among the most frequent signs is the inability to fully expose the glans, with subsequent limitation of the quality of personal hygiene.
-Some children may experience urination difficulties or a so-called voiding balloon (urine balloon formed at the tip of the penis when the child starts to urinate).
+Among the most frequent signs is the inability to fully expose the glans, with subsequent limitations on the quality of personal hygiene.
+According to (M.B.B.S., M.D., P.G.D.S.)
+Dr. PK Gupta – Sexologist Clinic in Delhi, some children may experience urination difficulties or a so-called voiding balloon (urine balloon formed at the tip of the penis when the child starts to urinate).

 The risk of developing urinary tract infections and infections of the glans also increases and these situations should be monitored.
-The child should be encouraged to tell the parents if it hurts when urinating or with an erection.
+Moreover, the patient should be encouraged to tell the parents if it hurts when urinating or with an erection.

 The diagnosis of phimosis is made by the sexologist through physical examination and clinical history.
 Rarely, other tests are necessary, unless there is a suspicion of an infection or associated injury to the penis.

 In children, the first specialty to make the diagnosis is usually Pediatrics, which, depending on the clinical severity, will guide them to Urology / Pediatric Urology for surgical treatment.

 Treatment You May Like To See: Discharge From Penis Treatment in Delhi